10 Free Account Research Tools for Sales Teams (2026)

 You waste the first 15 minutes of every meeting asking basic questions you should already know.
 "So tell me about your business" might seem like rapport building, but to a busy executive, it screams "I didn't do my homework."

 You miss critical buying signals.
 While you're pitching generic benefits, your competitor is addressing the specific initiative mentioned in the CEO's last earnings call.
+A signal-based selling approach catches these moments; a generic pitch misses them entirely.
 Guess who's getting the follow-up meeting?

 You lose credibility instantly.
 Modern buyers complete a significant portion of their journey before talking to sales.
 They expect you to know at least as much about their business as they've learned about yours.
 When you don't, you become just another vendor.